 Day 1: The day we decided what road to take

-While we discussed the pros and cons of each road, a friend of Joey’s from the Finisterre Mountains called.
+While we discussed the pros and cons of each road, a friend from the Finisterre Mountains called.
 He was willing to guide us on our trip if we wanted to meet him near the coastal town of Saidor.
 Although the road from Saidor was the longer and more rigorous of the options, hiking without a guide did not sound all that safe either, so we agreed to meet him there the next day.

 Day 2: The day we did not hike anywhere

 Jeremy dropped us off the Madang docks at 8AM.
 Matt and I had arranged for a dinghy (a sort of water taxi here) to take us to the Finisterre coast.
 The skipper had said we should be at the docks by 7:30 AM.
 But since PNG is not known for running on time, we showed up fashionably late… and the dinghy was gone!
 It did not take long to find another dinghy skipper to take us, but it did take a long time for that skipper to leave Madang.
 It was almost noon by the time we passed the Kalibobo lighthouse on our way out of the Madang Harbor.